Coin ValuesHobbies & Crafts

 Photo of author

-You’re probably curious if that 1959 Lincoln Memorial cent is worth anything more than a penny, right?
+If so, then you’re probably curious if that 1959 Lincoln Memorial cent is worth more than a penny — right?

 If you’d like to find out more about 1959 pennies, why they’re special, and how much they’re worth, then you’ve come to the right place!